Parameterizing DFT+U+V from Hybrid Functionals: A Wannier-Function-Based Approach for Strongly Correlated Materials: Acknowledgments

 \section{Acknowledgments}

-The Hubbard model parameter mapping procedure was developed with support from the Russian Science Foundation (Project 24–12–00024).
+The Hubbard model parameter mapping procedure was developed with support from the Russian Science Foundation (Project 24-12-00024).
 The linear-response calculations were supported by the Ministry of Science and Higher Education of the Russian Federation.

-\section{Data Availability}
+\section{Data availability}

-The data supporting the findings of this study are available from the corresponding author upon reasonable request.
-All calculations were performed using publicly available electronic-structure codes, and the computational parameters required to reproduce the results are provided in the Methods section.
-The Python code used to fit the Wannier-function Hamiltonian matrices and extract the effective Hubbard parameters is openly available at https://github.com/dkorotin/UVextract.
+The Python code used to fit the Wannier-function Hamiltonian matrices and extract the effective Hubbard parameters, together with example input and output files, is available from Zenodo~\cite{Korotin2026Zenodo}.
+The current development version of the code is also available at \url{https://github.com/dkorotin/UVextract}.
+All calculations were performed using publicly available electronic-structure codes, and the computational parameters required to reproduce the results are provided in the Methods section and Supplemental Material.